 '''

 @pytest.fixture

-def datasette(tmp_path_factory):
+def ds(tmp_path_factory):

-This fixture will be executed repeatedly for every test
+...

 '''

 1.24 Internals for plugins

 Many Plugin hooks are passed objects that provide access to internal Datasette functionality.
 The interface to these objects should not be considered stable with the exception of methods that are documented here.